TCK2001/UVA10252_Common_Permutation_11/README.md

       .....
 ```
 It is like bubble sort. we have to check what character is same .
-+ if we found the same character then erase the character in save[j].
++ if we found the same character then erase the character in string in2[j].
 + -> (Avoid duplication)